callumhackett/obsidian_polka_theme/README.md

 ## Plugin Support

-In addition to modifying your workspace, Polka's colors are adapted for Obsidian's UI and the whole suite of core plugins.
-Additional attention has been given to:
+In addition to modifying your workspace, Polka has color adaptations across Obsidian's UI and the whole suite of core plugins.
+Additional attention has also been given to:

 - Syntax highlighting in code blocks (Polka uses the built-in color scheme but refines the hues).
 - [Calendar](https://github.com/liamcain/obsidian-calendar-plugin).